34conman/musical-octo-umbrella/proposal.md

 ## Problem Description

 Briefly describe a problem that your team would like to solve.

-* Our team has decided to solve the problem of roommates not completing their chores.
-Often times chores go undone in an apartment or house because no one wants to take it upon themselves to clean the kitchen or vaccuum the family room.
-Or, a roommate will say they will clean something and as the weeks go by, it remains dirty.
-This is a very prevelant issue inside of the college communities all across the world, and we would like to resolve this once and for all.

 Describe at a high level a program that could solve that problem.

 ## Questions to answer for Exercise #2